vanderbilt-data-science/deep-learning-intensive/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/vanderbilt-data-science/python-for-deep-learning-workshop)
-# Python for Data Science
+# Deep Learning Intensive
-> Foundational skills in Python for deep learning
+> Practical skills in Python for deep learning

 ## Overview
 The objective of these workshops is to develop foundational skills in basic Python and pandas to faciliate work with deep learning frameworks - primarily HuggingFace.
 This workshop will cover Python basics - including basic data types and data structures, conditional execution, looping, and functions.
 We'll then move into using pandas, the premier package for data analysis in Python to faciliate simpler manipulation of data for usage with transformers.
 Lastly, we'll focus on applying these foundational skills to understanding APIs by examining the broader topic of object-oriented programming.
 This will not be an exhaustive overview of Python, but is intended to introduce concepts relevant for using and understanding deep learning APIs and tutorials.